sandersaares/DocumentAuthoring/README.md

 # Document Authoring Kit

-This is a set of guides for authoring documents on GitHub, plus the relevant tooling.
+This is a set of guides for authoring documents on GitHub, plus the relevant tooling for Bikeshed compilation, PlantUML diagram generation and PDF export.

-`docs/` contains the documentation.
+[docs/](docs/) contains the documentation (published on GitHub Pages).

-`src/` contains the tooling.
+[src/](src/) contains the tooling (a multiplatform PowerShell module and some external tools it uses).